-- 8. (1) A person commits an offence if he or she- - (a) breaches or attempts to breach the requirement to remain in isolation as required under regulation 4(1) or (2); - (b) breaches or attempts to breach an order or direction made pursuant to regulation 4(4) or regulation 5, or any condition imposed pursuant to these regulations; or - (b) knowingly assists or attempts to assist another person to breach or attempt to breach any such regulation, order, direction or condition.
+- 8. (1) A person commits an offence if he or she- - (a) breaches or attempts to breach the requirement to remain in isolation as required under regulation 4(1) or (2); - (b) breaches or attempts to breach an order or direction made pursuant to regulation 4 or regulation 5, or any condition imposed pursuant to these regulations; - (c) knowingly assists or attempts to assist another person to breach or attempt to breach any such regulation, order, direction or condition; or - (d) refuses to submit to testing as required by regulation 6(3).